aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/BattleControl.md

 - `party`: Refers to either side of the battle (player or enemy)
 - `actor`: Refers to any party members no matter which side they are on
 - `action`: Refers to what an actor can do during the battle.
 In more concrete turn, anything that normally consumes an actor turn (usually through `cantmove`) counts as an action
+- `move`: Refer to a series of tasks an [enemy action](Enemy%20actions/Enemy%20actions.md) performs at the expense of others.
 - [player phase](Battle%20flow/Main%20turn%20life%20cycle.md#player-phase): Refers to the processing of all the player party's actions and all logic associated with it.
 More details in its documentation
 - [enemy phase](Battle%20flow/Main%20turn%20life%20cycle.md#enemy-phase): Refers to the processing of all the enemy party's actions and all logic associated with it.
 More details in its documentation
 - [turn end phase](Battle%20flow/Main%20turn%20life%20cycle.md#turn-end-phase): Refers to the special phase that happens after the player and enemy phases where the main turn is advanced and finished